janio02011998/ignite-lab/README.md

 # ignite-lab

-Project with React, Apollo and outher frameworks
+Project with React, Apollo and other frameworks